xfcui/CoAtGNN/README.md

+# mol2vec: GNN Embedding from molecules to vectors

+- Message Passing Neural Network
-# mol2vec: GNN Embedding for molecules with bond-biased atoms and atom-atom attentions
+  - with bond-biased atoms and atom-atom attentions
+  - with global states, local convolutions and node MLP
+  - with block inspired by CNNs and Transformers
+  - with teacher-student masking augmentations